nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

 :::

-## Get approval
+## Raise an incident

-You must obtain documented approval from these departments and roles, prior to any destructive rewrite:
+[Raise a security incident](../../security) with the Information Security team when you discover secrets committed to a repository.
+They will ensure you have documented approval from these stakeholders, prior to any destructive rewrite:

 * Information Governance
 * Security Operations